 He quit the army in 1946 and returned to Thailand, in 1948 after a failure investing in the Oriental Hotel, he founded in partnership with the Thai Silk Company.
 In 1951 became famous when Thai Silk fabric was used in the movie, The King and I.

-Later, 20,000 weavers would work for him, putting an end to the misery of thousands of people, and by allowing women working at home, they kept their housewife role and an economic support for the family as well.
+Later, 20,000 weavers would work for him, putting an end to the misery of thousands of people, and by allowing women working at home, they kept their housewife role and economic support for the family as well.
 A collector of antiques, and as ex-architect, after bringing together parts of old houses as old as a hundred years, in 1959 built a masterpiece which is a mixture of Thai and Western architecture.
 Despite all the years spent in Thailand Jim Thompson never learned to speak Thai.

 All of his collection can be seen at what is today a museum.

 Easter day in 1967, Jim Thompson went for an afternoon walk in the Cameron Highlands hills in Malaysia and was never seen again.

 One of the oldest mysteries in Asia has been solved.
 In a documentary, he was killed by Malay communists.
 By Adventure Film Productions

 The first shop was open in 1950, it is today a well established, and distinguished worldwide luxury Thai silk company with more than 3,000 employees.
 The production is located close to the city of Nakhon Ratchasima.
 Boutiques are planned in London (has a showroom), Paris (showroom since 2013), New York, Hong Kong, Shanghai, and Singapore, where a restaurant and wine bar is open.
 High-class restaurants will be opened in London and Paris.

 BTS National Stadium.
 Exit 1 and go into Soi Kasem San 2, 150 meters left-hand side.